Lea S. Denny

 she | her | hers

-Ms. Denny is a wife, a mother of two, a community member, and an Indigenous woman; she believes our communities' generational healing is part of our collective journey.
+Ms. Denny is the founder of HIR Wellness, a wife, a mother of two, a community member, and an Indigenous woman; she believes our communities' generational healing is part of our collective journey.
 She is of Hawaiian & Pacific Islander descent, Hungarian-Jewish, and English ancestry, and her husband and children are Oneida and Ojibwe.
 Ms. Denny and her husband became foster-care to forever-home parents as they grew their family.

 HIR Wellness rooted from the community voices in her Master's thesis, a research project that studied the Healing of Historical Trauma and Resilience.
 Ms. Denny dedicated two years to this research and met with over 200 of our Native community members across the state of Wisconsin, engaging in many meaningful conversations.
 One Elder said to her, "I hope you really do something with all this information."
 She takes his words to heart every day and wholeheartedly agrees with him; she thought, 'how do I make a difference in such an ocean of pain?'
 At that time, she did not know how to use the invaluable information from her research, but she knew she was responsible for doing something good with the knowledge she was given.
 This awareness mission grew into Ms. Denny's life work and founding HIR [Healing Intergenerational Roots] Wellness in 2017.